 Inventory conversion period=Average inventory /Cost of goods sold

 It represents the movement of the stock.
-Which is control by operating working capital of the business is within the short period of time which is considered acceptable.
+Which is control by the operating working capital of the business is within a short period of time which is considered acceptable.

 Receivable conversion period

 Receivable conversion period= Accounts receivable/ Annual credit sales